Grill pans

 • The pan is suitable for all types of stoves.

-Tips for a perfect steak
+Tips for you for a perfect steak

-• If it gives way little, it is well-done.
+• If it gives little, it's well-done.